PRProd/HA-Firemote/README.md

 ## How to use
 1. On any dashboard, click the +ADD CARD button
-1. Search by cards for "Firemote Card", and click on it
+1. Search by cards for "Firemote Card" and click on it
 1. Under the Entity dropdown, a list of your Android TV integration entities will appear.
 Select the one you wish to control.
 1. Under Device Family, choose "Amazon Fire" or "NVIDIA Shield"
 1. Under Device Type, select the device model that you own.
 (Which [Amazon Fire](https://developer.amazon.com/docs/fire-tv/device-specifications.html) or [NVIDIA Shield](https://www.nvidia.com/en-us/shield/)  device do I own?)